arifams/foodloov/README.md

 End of July 2016 - foodloov built to support 15kitchen.com project
 <br>
-Beginning of August 2016 - foodloov change it's name to Kalawaya (to respect kallawayas people, the nomadic medicine man)
+Beginning of August 2016 - foodloov uploading to s3 because heroku didn't allow us to save the pictures